ClyptoStaggz/GamingKoala/GameNotes/Sentinels Rising/03_Feature Breakdown/01_Player Actions/02_Blocking -.md

 ## Perfect Parry

 ### Melee
 During combat the player will be able to time blocking to perfectly counter an enemy attack.
-After this intial counter notification, the player will have a secondary notification they must hit in order for the counter attack to be successful.
+After this intial counter notification, the player will have a secondary notification they must hit in order for the counter attack to be successful. (ictus strike - repelling slash)
+&&
 https://youtu.be/9FtgL1AeyW8

 ### Ranged